Roads Top Banner.

 After a couple of years a survey was conducted by the Transport Research Laboratory which found that the A1 red route had led to a 17% reduction in road accidents which involved personal injury, bus journey reliability had improved by 33% and journey times had reduced by 10% - in fact all classes of road traffic enjoyed faster journeys.
 Furthermore, it suggested that the cost of implementation would be recouped within two years.

-Surprisingly some of the roads which have been converted to red routes were already urban clearways where illegal parking was already criminal offence which attracted penalty points on a driver's license.
-Converting these roads to red route may have been tidy in the urban planners book but surely the money could have been better spent elsewhere?
+Some of the roads which have been converted to red routes were already clearways where illegal parking was already a criminal offence which attracted penalty points on a driver's license.
+Converting these roads to red route clearways may have been tidy in the urban planners' book but surely the money could have been better spent elsewhere?
+As with ordinary clearways the red route variant replaces the painting of lines in the gutter with frequent reminder signs along the length of the carriageway.

-The stated aim of the red routes has also evolved to become more passenger transport orientated; now the idea is to improve road safety and speed the movement of people and goods, not vehicles.
-Buses of course carry more people than cars. so they are treated as priority vehicles.
+The stated aim of the red routes has also evolved to become more passenger transport orientated with improving road safety and speeding the movement of people and goods (ie: not vehicles) being seen as more important.
+Buses of course carry more people than cars, so they are treated as 'sort of' priority vehicles.

 --------------------------------------------------------------------